antoineallard/PercoEdgelist/README.md

 ## Percolation on graph

-The `edgelist_perco_t` class offers many methods to perform and analyze bond percolation on **simple undirected graphs without self-loops**.
+The `edgelist_perco_t` class offers many methods to perform and analyze bond percolation on **simple unweighted undirected graphs without self-loops**.

 The class can be imported directly and is available under the namepace `pgl`.